junxit/us-congress-bills-111/metadata.md

 - 2009-06-17 — Referred to House Energy and Commerce
 - 2009-06-17 — Referred to House Judiciary
 - 2009-06-17 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-06-18 — Referred to the Subcommittee on Health.
+- 2009-07-23 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2010-07-22 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-07-28 — Committee Consideration and Mark-up Session Held.
+- 2010-07-28 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2010-07-28 — Ordered to be Reported by Voice Vote.
+- 2010-09-22 — Committee on Judiciary discharged.
+- 2010-09-22 — Committee on Judiciary discharged.
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6846-6848)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2923.
+- 2010-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-22 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2010-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6846-6847)
+- 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6846-6847)
+- 2010-09-22 — Placed on the Union Calendar, Calendar No. 357.
+- 2010-09-22 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-615, Part I.
+- 2010-09-22 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+111-615, Part I.